EligibleDev/learning_typescript/README.md

 By default js returns `undefined` if we don't return anything ourself.
 But ts returns `void` by default.

 Typescript can also predict what will the type of the return of the function will be based on the operations we do inside the function.

+# Lesson 7

+Just like functions, we sometimes have to use the same types over and over again. which may lead to duplication of code.
+That's where type aliases comes in.
+We can create a alias and use it multiple times to reduce code duplication.